analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad590_console/ad590_console.rst

 Quick Start
 ===========

-If you have some familiarity with the Mbed platform, the following is a basic list of steps required to start running the code, see below for more detail.
+If you have some familiarity with the Mbed or STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail.

-* Connect the evaluation-board to the Mbed-enabled controller board using the SDP-120 or Arduino connector.
+* Connect the evaluation-board to the Mbed-enabled controller board (or an STM32 board)using the SDP-120 or Arduino connector.
 (Switch the P8 Jumper accordingly).
 * Connect the controller board to your computer over USB.
 (Make sure that the VIO_ADJUST is set to 3.3 volts)
 * Go to the link provided above in the 'Build Guide' section and import code into Keil Studio Web IDE.
 * Ensure SDP-K1 controller board is selected (top right of online-compiler page).